dotnet/core/roadmap.md

 Planned 1.1 features
 --------------------

-- Broader API support, bringing parity with .NET Framework and Mono.
+- Broader API support, bringing parity with .NET Framework and Mono at the BCL level.
 - Transition to MSBuild and csproj as the default build system and project model for all versions of .NET.

 Notes:

 - The 1.0 release is accompanied with a preview version of the Visual Studio and command-line tooling.
 The tooling should reach RTM quality with version 1.1 of the .NET Core runtime in Fall 2016.
-- The [ASP.NET Core 1.0 roadmap](https://github.com/aspnet/Home/wiki/Roadmap) articulates the ASP.NET projects's roadmap and dates.
+- The [ASP.NET Core roadmap](https://github.com/aspnet/Home/wiki/Roadmap) articulates the ASP.NET projects's roadmap and dates.

 TBD
 ===

 There are several areas of the product that are TBD.
 This designation doesn't mean that they are not important, just that there is no plan in place yet.
 Feel free to contribute that plan.

-- OS package manager support (e.g. apt-get, brew).
-- Broader Linux distro support.
+- OS package manager (e.g. apt-get, brew), and broader Linux distro support.
-- Create low-level FX APIs for Linux (e.g. daemon support) and OSX, much like exists for Windows (e.g. Windows registry).
+- Create low-level FX APIs for Linux (e.g. daemon support) and macOS, much like exists for Windows (e.g. Windows registry).